VRL veteran support services are provided at no cost.

 Why should I support Veterans Rebuilding Life?

-VRL is the only registered nonprofit in the U.S. to commit 100% of all donations toward the humanitarian mission.
-No profit is made by the all-volunteer staff, ensuring our supporters that every donation truly counts.
+Veterans Rebuilding Life is the only registered nonprofit in the U.S. to allocate 100% of all donations toward the humanitarian mission.
+No profit is made by our volunteer staff, ensuring that every penny truly counts.

 What sets you apart from other charities?

-By refusing to allow external financial support to influence the mission, Veterans Rebuilding Life is free to operate in an ethical manner that’s beneficial to those we serve, without compromise.
+By refusing to allow external support to influence the mission, Veterans Rebuilding Life is free to operate in an ethical manner, that’s beneficial to those we serve, without compromise.

 DONATIONS